gost-dom/browser/docs/why-gost.md

 JSDom and Happy-dom are typically used to unit test front end components in Single-page applications, i.e., not the web page as a whole, but testing individual components in isolation, in a browser-like environment.
-Zonbie and PhantomJS were headless browsers, i.e. JavaScript libraries simulating the behaviour of a browser.
+Zombie and PhantomJS were headless browsers, i.e. JavaScript libraries simulating the behaviour of a browser.